blalop/bodies/README.md

 mass posx posy velx vly
 ```

+The program reads the input file from the standard input.

 ### Provided inputs
-`10k.txt`: 100000 bodies orbiting in an elliptical way.
+`10k.txt`: 10000 bodies orbiting in an elliptical way.

-`10k.txt`: 200000 bodies orbiting in an elliptical way.
+`10k.txt`: 20000 bodies orbiting in an elliptical way.

-`30k.txt`: 300000 bodies orbiting in an elliptical way.
+`30k.txt`: 30000 bodies orbiting in an elliptical way.

 `asteroids.txt`: 1000 asteroids orbiting around a star.